About Ecology Study Abroad and Away Programs

 Travel to Costa Rica, and enjoy spectacular landscapes.
 Visit its amazing ecosystems.
 Study the crops that grow in environments that range from sea level to soaring volcanic peaks, and accommodate everything from hi-tech agriculture to traditional home gardens near a cloud forest.

-Field Program and Ecological Problem Solving
+Field Program in Ecological Problem Solving

 Field studies of ecological principles for sustainable natural resource use and management.
 Examination of natural environments in Georgia (water, soil, vegetation, biodiversity) provides context for case studies and site visits to industries or municipalities utilizing novel approaches to environmental challenges.